zain60/LearnBlockchain/README.md

    - Once a consensus is reached, the new block is added to the blockchain, and User A's transaction is now confirmed and becomes a permanent part of the blockchain's history.

 So, the process involves users initiating transactions, miners creating blocks that include these transactions, validators checking the validity of these blocks, and a consensus mechanism to ensure agreement before a new block is added to the blockchain.
 This process helps maintain the security and integrity of the blockchain ledger.

+## Details OF HOW Blockchain Works
+   Do visit [link](https://blockchaindemo.org/)! to see practical demo of blockchain Working!
+- ## Cryptography
+  cryptography in blockchain is the use of mathematical techniques to secure and verify transactions, protect data, and maintain the integrity of the blockchain.
+It involves encryption, digital signatures, and hash functions to ensure that data is confidential, authentic, and tamper-proof.
+This is crucial for the security and trustworthiness of the blockchain network.
+- ## Hash / SHA256
+    - SHA-256 is a one-way mathematical function that takes an input and produces a fixed-length OutPut, which is typically 64 hexadecimal digits or 256 bits. it is ireversible
+    - A small change in the input data results in a significantly different hash value.
+    - same input will always give same outPut
+    - SHA-256 is used to create a unique "fingerprint" (hash) for each block.
+This hash is generated based on the block's data and the previous block's hash.
+Any change in the block's data would alter its SHA-256 hash, making it easy to detect tampering or fraud.